stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

                                                          considered mandatory in future
                                                          versions of the specification.

-  requestedExecutionDate   ISODate       optional        Determines if the payments
+  requestedExecutionDate   ISODate       Optional        Determines if the payments
                                                          contained in the bulk will be
                                                          executed at a later date.
                                                          This field may not be used
                                                          together with the field
                                                          requestedExecutionTime.

-  requestedExecutionTime   ISODateTime   optional        Determines if the payments
-                                                         contained in the bulk will be
-                                                         executed at the addressed
-                                                         date and time.
-This field
-                                                         cannot be together in
-                                                         combination with
-                                                         *requestedExecutionDate*.

-  payments                 Bulk Entry    mandatory       The Bulk Entry is a JSON Type
+  payments                 Bulk Entry    Mandatory       The Bulk Entry is a JSON Type
                                                          which mirrors the supported
                                                          domest payment products for
                                                          single payments, excluding the
-                                                         data elements: debtorAccount,
-                                                         and requestedExecutionDate.
+                                                         data element requestedExecutionDate.
+DebtorAccount should also be excluded if batch booking is preferred.
   ---------------------------------------------------------------------------------------
   :Description of domestic bulk payment main body. {#tbl:bulk_domestic}

 # Accounts

   ------------------------------------------------------------------------------------